Post-war Libya’s lucrative telecom market finally opens up to the private sector

-Libya's civil war in 2011 has crippled the country's economy and disrupted its telecommunications sector.
-It is estimated that more than US$1 billion worth of telecom infrastructure has been destroyed, including about 20% of the country's cell sites.
-Reconstruction efforts are underway, and at an estimated 76% GDP growth, the country's economic output is expected to return to pre-war levels in 2012.
+Libya's civil war in 2011 crippled the country's economy and disrupted its telecommunications sector.
+It is estimated that more than US$1 billion worth of telecom infrastructure was destroyed, including about 20% of the country's cell sites.
+Reconstruction efforts are underway, and with more than 100% GDP growth in 2012, economic output has already returned to pre-war levels.

 |Mobile (SIM cards)|